openimagingdata/use-cases/Index.md

 See [README.md](README.md) for explanation of the value categories in parentheses after descriptions.

 ## Workflow/Worklist Use Cases
+-**Applying prior DEXA scan data**: When tech runs current DEXA scan, previously excluded levels would automatically be excluded on current study.
+This could also be passed downstream to the dictation software with reason from prior report.

 ## Protocoling System Use Cases